 Tel: +33 3 21 34 57 03

 Hôtel Métropole is another of those old-fashioned hotels that offer no surprises but comfort and good value.
-40 rooms are good-sized; there’s a bar and a good breakfast.
-It’s a 3 to 4 minute walk from the train station and central.
+40 rooms are well-sized; there’s a bar and the breakfast really satisfies.
+It’s a 5-6 minute walk from the train station and central Calais.

 45 quai du Rhinbr

 For a good, modern option go for the Ibis Styles Calais Centre.
 It’s in central rue Royale, has good, simply decorated rooms and a jolly breakfast area.
 It’s about 6 minutes from the train station and in the same street as one of my favourite Calais restaurants, Histoire Ancienne (at number 20).
 Children 15 and under stay free with an adult.